phifogg/now_movie/blog3_flow.md

 ### Testing

 As before, make sure that [Flow reporting](https://docs.servicenow.com/bundle/vancouver-build-workflows/page/administer/flow-designer/task/enable-flow-reporting.html) is turned on to see what is happening.
 This is anyhow a good idea for a development environment.
 With that, create a new Movie record or change an existing one and wait for the Flow to kick in and do its magic.
-It might take a few seconds like any asnychronous action.
-You can what the execution as it runs or after the fact from Flow Designer.
+It might take a few seconds like any asynchronous action.
+You can see the execution as it runs or after the fact from Flow Designer.
 In the flow, use the context menu and check for **Executions**.

 ![Flow Execution](blog3_images/flow_execution.png)